Department of Professional School Counseling and School Social Work

 Click here to as one of the knowledgeable NCADA counselors a question or call 314-962-3456

 Safe Connections - The mission of Safe Connections is to reduce the impact and incidence of relationship violence and sexual assault through education, crisis intervention, counseling, and support services.

-Suicide Prevention Lifeline - We can all help prevent suicide.
+988 Suicide and Crisis Lifeline.
+By calling or texting 988, you'll connect with mental health professionals with the 988 Suicide and Crisis Lifeline, formerly known as the National Suicide Prevention Lifeline.
+We can all help prevent suicide.
 The Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.

 UMSL - Community Psychological Services 314-516-HELP